Skip to main content

 About

 The Auggie TypeScript SDK provides a programmatic interface to Auggie for building custom integrations and agents in Node.js and TypeScript applications.
+The SDK offers two main interfaces:

 Installation